codeforsanjose/codeforsanjose-backend/README.md

 [![Stories in Ready](https://badge.waffle.io/codeforsanjose/codeforsanjose.png?label=ready&title=Ready)](http://waffle.io/codeforsanjose/codeforsanjose)
 ## About

-The codeforsanjose web application is a prototype to framework for Code for America brigades to use to manage their brigades.
-It's currently in alpha state.
+The `codeforsanjose` web application is a prototype framework for Code for America brigades to use to manage their brigades.
+It's currently in alpha stage.
+See the wiki for more information on its design, configuration, and usage.

 ## Demo
 [Here is the demo site](https://codeforsanjose.herokuapp.com/)